Skip to main content

 Every animal that gets into a West Palm Beach chimney: birds (most common — chimney swifts, sparrows, occasionally pigeons), squirrels (eastern gray squirrels are most common), raccoons (adult and juveniles, often with babies), bats (single bats and small colonies), opossums, and occasionally snakes or lizards.
 Each species requires different humane removal procedures and different post-removal exclusion measures.

-How much does chimney animal removal cost in West Palm Beach?
+What does chimney animal removal service include in West Palm Beach?

-Standard chimney animal removal in West Palm Beach typically runs $200–$450 depending on species, location of the animal in the chimney, and whether babies or a nest are present.
-Bird and small mammal removal is at the low end ($200–$300).
-Raccoon removal (especially with babies) is at the high end ($350–$450).
-Post-removal screening or exclusion work is quoted separately, typically $150–$350 depending on chimney size.
+Standard chimney animal removal in West Palm Beach is priced by species, where the animal is lodged in the chimney, and whether babies or a nest are present.
+Bird and small-mammal removal is at the low end.
+Raccoon removal (especially with babies) is at the high end.
+Post-removal screening or exclusion work is quoted separately, depending on chimney size.

 Is your chimney animal removal humane in West Palm Beach?